joebew42/ex_chat/README.md

 ### DONE

+- Maybe the `AuthenticationService` is a "Repository" instead.
+Consider to rename it
 - Provide a real implementation of the `AuthenticationService`
 - Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token
 - Update the UI in order to handle the user id